Marker Logo

 Erected 1932 by Conservation & Development Commission.
 (Marker Number US-3.)

 Location.
-36° 38.72′ N, 76° 56.483′ W. Marker is near Franklin, Virginia, in Southampton County.
-Marker is at the intersection of Smiths Ferry Road (U.S. 258) and Sycamore Church Road, on the right when traveling south on Smiths Ferry Road.
+This marker has been replaced by another marker nearby.
+It was located near 36° 38.72′ N, 76° 56.483′ W. Marker was near Franklin, Virginia, in Southampton County.
+It was at the intersection of Smiths Ferry Road (U.S. 258) and Sycamore Church Road, on the right when traveling south on Smiths Ferry Road.
 Touch for map.
-Marker is in this post office area: Franklin VA 23851, United States of America.
+Marker was in this post office area: Franklin VA 23851, United States of America.
 Touch for directions.

 Paid Advertisement